ekernf01/ekernf01.github.io/_posts/2023-02-09-neural_network_checkilst.md

 tags: stat_ml
 ---

-Things to try when it doesn't work at first:
+Training neural networks is hard.
+Plan to explore many options.
+Take systematic notes.
+Here are some things to try when it doesn't work at first.

 - Make it deterministic:
     - `np.random.seed` for numpy